Paspalum floridanum

 Paspalum floridanum is a species of grass known by the common name Florida paspalum.
 It is native to the eastern United States.

-This rhizomatous perennial grass has stems which can exceed two meters in height.
-The leaf blades are up to 52 centimeters long and may be hairless to hairy, with a dense coating of hairs behind the ligules.
+This rhizomatous perennial grass has stems which can exceed 2 m in height.
+The leaf blades are up to 52 cm long and may be hairless to hairy, with a dense coating of hairs behind the ligules.
 The inflorescence is a panicle with up to 6 branches.
 The paired spikelets are generally oval in shape and measure a few millimeters long.

 This grass grows in disturbed, wet habitat types such as ditches.
 It grows in woods and marshy areas.

 The seeds provide food for birds.